oldbowls/RepSTARGCN/README.md

 # Acknowledgement

-This repository is built upon SGN.
+This repository is built upon SGN and RepVGG.

+## :envelope: Contact
+If you have any questions about our code, please feel free to contact dlh@mail.nwpu.edu.cn.